wp-plugins/sz-google/readme.txt

 * <a href="https://wpitalyplus.com/sz-google/youtube-playlist/">Demo online - Youtube playlist</a>
 * <a href="https://wpitalyplus.com/sz-google/youtube-badges/">Demo online - Youtube buttons and badges</a>

 **Google Youtube Shortcodes:** The shortcode made ​​available to allow the insertion of the components of google translate in a post or on a page in wordpress.
-Each has shortocode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.
+Each has shortcode of customization parameters that can be specified in the code itself, to know all the parameters available to read the official documentation.

 * `[sz-ytvideo] ........: embed youtube video`
 * `[sz-ytplaylist] .....: embed youtube playlist`